Effective Date: 29 October 2019

 The Police Bank App does not have the Security Token feature that applies to Police Bank’s Internet Banking.
 This means that you will be able to set up and make mobile payments to new payees and billers without the protection of a security code to complete the transaction.
-Please ensure that you read sections 5.3 to 5.5 below on how to protect your Police Bank App Passcode and other things you must do or must never do.
+Please ensure that you read section 6 below on how to protect your Police Bank App Passcode and other things you must do or must never do.

 Please also ensure that you read about your liability for unauthorised transactions on the Police Bank App in the Access Methods Terms and Conditions.